YiwangHuang/obsidian-doc-weaver/apps/obsidian-format-toolkit/README.md

 1. Open Obsidian Settings
 2. Go to Community Plugins and disable Safe Mode
-3. Click Browse and search for "Format Toolkit"
+3. Click Browse and search for "Doc Weaver"
 4. Install and Enable the plugin

 ## Development